 Transportation.
 All airline reservations and arrangements must be made through Short's Travel Management (866-655-9215).
 Please identify yourself as an NCAA Division II swimming and diving participant.
-Teams located within 500 ground miles of the competition site are required to travel via ground transportation.
-For additional information specific to NCAA travel, refer to the "Travel and Reimbursement Information" located at www.ncaa.org.
+Teams located within 500 ground miles of the competition site are required to travel via ground transportation with a provider of their choosing.
+For additional information specific to NCAA travel, refer to the "Travel and Reimbursement Information" located at ncaa.org.